fread-ink/ebook-paginator/README.md

 # ToDo

+Major bugs:

+* Trying to paginate to next page during load (waiting for img) stops pagination

 Important:

-* Also copy relevant meta tags (e.g. language) from source document
-* Write appropriate postcss plugin
 * Turn this into a proper npm module
 * Unit tests

-Major bugs:

-* Trying to paginate to next page during load (waiting for img) stops pagination

-Nice to have:
+Medium priority:

 * Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
-* Maybe disable scripts from running and enable same-origin-policy while adding content, then when done adding content disable same-origin-policy before enabling scripts to run (if opts.allowScripts is true)
+* Disable scripts from running and enable same-origin-policy while adding content, then when done adding content disable same-origin-policy before enabling scripts to run (if opts.allowScripts is true)
 * Add option to re-load <script> tags outside <body> after each pagination run (remove the elements before paginating, then re-add them after).
 Maybe figure out how to fake a document loaded event after each pagination as well?

-* Detect doctype of document and ensure iframe document is the same?
+# Nice to have

 * Implement gotoPage()
 * Figure out how to render partial table with same cell sizes as full table
 * Add pageCount function
-* Add option to auto-recalc on browser resize or font size changes
 * Add support for at least the 'truthy' values for `break-after`

 Minor bugs: